 Why do I sometimes master my own music?

 Let’s get this straight: My preference is to never to master my own music.

 It’s not that I don’t trust my skills.
 With careful metering and referencing I can do a fair job mastering my own music.
 I still don’t like to if I can avoid it because by the time I finish a track I’m way past any objectivity.

 However, there are situations where I do end up mastering my own music.

 - Preparing unsigned tracks for sending out to labels.

 - Preparing tracks for playing out at a DJ gig.
 They maybe

 tracksthat are lined up for a release somewhere but haven’t been mastered yet.
 They can also be tracks I want to test before making final adjustments.

 How to get best results when mastering your own music

-Now that we have covered why you should not be mastering your own music… And since you, like me, probably do it in some situations anyway… You’ll be glad to know I am also working on a resource about getting the best out of those self-mastering situations!
+Now that we have covered why you should not be mastering your own music… And since you, like me, probably do it in some situations anyway… You’ll be glad to know I’m working on a resource about getting the best out of those situations!
 Subscribe to the email newsletter to get the inside scoop and stay current with updates.
 You’ll find the form right below this post.